nens/threedi-docs/source/a_releasenotes.rst

 - Users no longer get a throttling warning when trying to start a simulation.
 - Results download only shows results for the model that is selected in the panel.

-The location of plugins has changed from https://plugins.lizard.net/plugins.xml, they are now available at https://plugins.3di.live/plugins.xml
+The location of plugins has changed from https://plugins.lizard.net/plugins.xml to https://plugins.3di.live/plugins.xml

 HotFix April 22nd 2021 - 3Di Toolbox